Top 8 online waiver software tools

 Online waiver software tools allow users to create digital forms and liability waivers that clients can access and sign online via most devices.
 The data is stored in a secure online database for easy access and retrieval.
 (By the way, the Electronic Signatures in Global National Commerce Act, created in 2000, made digital signatures legally binding in most cases.)

 Speaking of the legitimacy of online waivers, keep in mind that their enforceability is subject to the laws of your state.
-Some states don’t enforce liability waivers at all, so research your state’s laws.
-And if you want to be absolutely sure you’ve covered all the bases, it’s always a good idea to consult an attorney.
+Some states don’t enforce liability waivers at all, so consult your attorney about that.

 With that said, let’s take a look at five online waiver software tools to consider.